 There are many ways to increase your home’s value without taking on expensive remodeling projects.

-In fact, many remodeling projects don’t even pay for themselves, as we detail in “The 5 Worst Home Upgrades for the Money.”
+In fact, many remodeling projects don’t even pay for themselves, as we detail in “11 Home Upgrades With the Worst Return on Investment.”

 So, instead of hiring a contractor, focus on the things you can do yourself — and appreciate the things that might boost your home’s value without you having to do anything.

 Following are several surprising things that can increase the value of your home.